AlGepe/OmniSnippets_JS/docs/generalTips/migration/migrationInFiveMinutes.rst

 Perform a final check of the tool
 ---------------------------------

-Make sure everything works, especially in reference to the V1 version.
+Make sure everything works, and compare its behaviour and calculations with the V1 version.
 Use common sense, look for edge cases, and test your assumptions of the calc.